girishji/scope.vim/README.md

 ## Usage

-Map the following methods to your favorite keys.
+Map the following functions to your favorite keys.

 #### Find File